TalTech-HPC-Centre/taltech-hpc-docs/docs/learning/learning.md

 ---

-## Resources for learning scientific computing
+## Resources for Learning Scientific Computing

 TalTech courses:

 - YFX1510 Scientific Computing (requires knowledge of C programming and Linux)
 - YFX0500 Introduction to Programming in Python
-- YMX0110 Numerical Methods and packages of mathematics
+- YMX0110 Numerical Methods and Packages of Mathematics